hicommonwealth/chain-events/src/rabbitmq/README.md

 1. Extended IEventHandler in `interface.ts` interface to create IProducer interface in `Producer.ts`
 2. Implemented IProducer as Producer in `Producer.ts` with a handle method that adds the event to the queue
 3. Instantiated Producer in `listener.ts` before subscribing to events and pass the producer instance to the handlers array
-4. Added -rabbitmq/-q command line arg to allow toggle for using or not using rabbitmq (-q true : turns on rabbitmq)
+4. Added -rabbitmq/-q command line arg to allow toggle for using or not using rabbitmq (-q : turns on rabbitmq)

+#### Package.json changes:
+- added node-fetch as a dependency
+- added amqplib and rascal as dependencies
+- added @polkadot/api as dependency --- why is this in peerDependencies?